Ez2Raven/blog/_homelab/dev-machine.md

 {% capture notice-2 %}
 #### My Take On Chocolatey For Organization Usage (Not Legal Advice)
-Trust - As an organization you don't know who the maintainers of a package are, and therefore you can't trust them based on Chocolatey's say so (or perhaps you can, that's an organizational decision).
+Having dedicated DevOps personnel does not mean an organization understands who the repositories mainainers are, and by extension, the intent and changes made by public maintainers.

-You would normally vet the code in the packages and independently test them to ensure they meet your organizations standards.
+It is in an organization's best interest to assume ownership of its own private repositories so that DevOps personnel can inspect the code in the packages and validate them to ensure packages adhere to the organization standards.
 {% endcapture %}

 <div class="notice--danger">{{ notice-2 | markdownify }}</div>

+**To Be Continued:** How to install the above software using Powershell {: .notice--info}